Certora/Documentation/docs/user-guide/patterns/require-invariants.md

 # Require Invariants: Proving inter-dependent invariants

-The "Require Invariants" design pattern utilizes `requireInvariant` statements strategically to establish crucial conditions that must persist throughout the execution of a smart contract.
+The`requireInvariant` statements can be used to establish crucial conditions that must persist throughout the execution of a smart contract.
 Let's explore the importance of this design pattern and illustrate its application using the provided example.